-5 romantic things to do in Vancouver, Canada
+5 romantic things to do in downtown Vancouver, Canada

 Vancouver is a diverse, bustling city on the west coast of Canada in the British Columbia province.
 It’s gorgeous because on the one side you have the ocean breeze and on the other side, the city is surrounded by snow capped mountains.
 Nature is everywhere here.